-- Every year EMSA publishes the seafarers' statistics in EU.
+- Every year EMSA publishes the seafarers' statistics in EU6.
 These statistics are based in the STCW Information System and provide data only for seafarers with STCW certification.
-This is the source of information for the analysis so, excepting for the fishermen, only crew with STCW certification considered by the EU Member States (EU 27 and EEA EFTA States) is used for the analysis. - Number of fishermen in EU are only estimations. - Data for seafarers and passengers in 2022 was not published when this document was finished.
-Indicators for year 2022 are calculated with seafarers and passengers' data in 2021. - It is not possible to determine the number of other kinds of person on board, so it is not considered in the analysis.
+This is the source of information for the analysis so, excepting for the fishers, only crew with STCW certification considered by the EU Member States (EU-27 and EEA EFTA States) is used for the analysis. - Fishers in EU are only estimations. - Fishers in EU-27 member States were obtained from the reports of the Scientific, Technical and Economic Committee for Fisheries (STECF)7. - EEA fishers data was obtained from local statistical databases. ^{8 9} - Data for seafarers and passengers in 2023 was not published when this document was finished.
+Indicators for year 2023 are calculated as an estimation with seafarers and passengers' data in 2022. - It is not possible to determine the number of persons in the category other kinds of person on board, so it is not considered in the analysis.